 We were all driving each other CRAZY.

-The one thing you don’t expect when cancer drops in, are the people who have been there for everything, supported and guided you through every major event in your life… are suddenly clueless on how to proceed.
+The one thing you don’t expect during crisis situations, are the people who have been there for everything, supported and guided you through every major event in your life… are suddenly a huge cause of stress.

 Everyone was falling apart.
 Which I totally expected.